This page has been developed and is brought to you by

 For our users, upon registration we store the e-Mail, name, company and phone number.
 We also add some common information like the company mail address or associate users of the same company to each other to allow sharing of paid services.
 All other data we associate to the user profile is internal settings associated to the user, such as company logo icon used in the map, color preferences and preferred airport.

-We also store illegal access attempts and keep the blacklisted e-Mails in our user table for blocking future attempts.
+We also store illegal access attempts and keep the blacklisted e-Mails in our user table to block future attempts.

 Jürgen and Yulia use a NextCloud address book on our own server in a SSL-secured internal environment.